What is meant by research, scholarship, and creativity?

 How will I be updated as necessary about the activity?

 All information will be sent directly to the email address associated with your registration submission.
-All emails will be from email@example.com.
+Correspondence with attendees and participants will be from Researchsymposium@dmu.edu.

-Is participating in this something I could list on my graduate school application or résumé?
+Is participating in the symposium something I could list on my graduate school application or résumé?

-Yes!
-Generally this would be under a "presentations" section of your résumé or curriculum vitae.
+Yes.
+This would be under the "presentations" section of your résumé or curriculum vitae.

-Do I have to stay for the presentation of the awards in order to receive an award?
+Do I have to stay for the awards/recognition ceremony presentation to receive an award?

-While you do not need to stay for the presentation of awards, we highly encourage it as we take photos that are used for press releases and event promotion.
-In addition, you will be recognized in front of your faculty mentor, peers and guests.
+While you do not need to stay for the awards presentation, we highly encourage it as we take photos for press releases and event promotion.
+In addition, you will be recognized in front of your faculty mentor, peers, and guests.